C25 Seventeenth Prasad

-The Great Reveal, Chapter Twenty-Five: The Seventeenth Prasad.
-Nascent Class War 20,000 BC
+The Great Reveal from the Planetmates, the Seventeenth Prasad: Nascent Class War … 20,000 BC

 Planetmates Release The Seventeenth Prasad